AddRain1/cse15l-lab-reports/labreport5.md

 To fix the bug, I removed the equal sign in the last two while loops.
 For example, in the first while loop, "index1 <= list1.size()" became "index1 < list1.size()".

 ## Part 2
-Something cool that I didn't know before was how to create and run my own webserver.
-I thought it was very interesting to be able to edit the path of a url and alter the text produced on my screen.
-I also did not know how to compile and run java files.
-Being able to put these commands into a bash file made it easier and efficient, which I found very interesting as well.
+Something cool that I didn't know before was how to create and run a web server.
+I thought it was very interesting to be able to concatenate to the path of a URL and alter the text produced on my screen.
+I also did not know how to compile and run Java files.
+Being able to put these commands into a bash file made it easier and more efficient, which I found very interesting as well.